awkure/nnerd/README.rst

 ========================================================
 nnerd − an audio classification RNN
 ========================================================
 This project shows that deep learning algorithms can be further generalized to classify and generate audio files as well as people do.
+(Not really)

 ============
 Dependencies
 ============
-- FFmpeg
+- ffmpeg
-- Python 3
+- python 3

   - Sphinx
   - SciPy